Mohammad-Hamzah/Gradely/README.md

 ## To use the program:
 * To log in as an admin, use Username and Password as admin1-welcome or hamzah-hamzahiisj.
-* To log in as teachers, select TID from the table below.
+* To log in as teachers, select an ID from the table below.
 ```
 +-------+--------------------+-------+
 | ID    | TName              | Class |